By Jessica Ennis for UCHealth

 ‘Tis the season for relishing the crisp air, cheering on favorite football teams and sipping pumpkin spice lattes.
-But there’s one more fall ritual that should be on the top of your list; the advent of autumn means it’s time to push up the sleeve of your cozy sweater and receive your annual flu vaccination.
+But there’s one more fall ritual that should be on the top of your list; the advent of autumn means it’s time to push up the sleeve of your cozy sweater and get your flu shot.

 This year’s flu vaccines have arrived and UCHealth locations are stocked and caregivers have already begun administering them.
 Drs.
 Amanpreet Dulai and Janis Sethness, who both specialize in Internal Medicine and Pediatrics at UCHealth Primary Care – Yosemite, say no one should delay protecting themselves from the flu this year.